-Click on Register Now below to view the full list of open courses.
+Click on Register Now below to register for open courses.

 Stanly Community College now offers a training program that will provide students the knowledge and climbing skills necessary to enter into the field of power distribution as an Electrical Lineworker.
 Electrical Lineworker installs or makes repairs to electrical power distribution systems.
 This is a rewarding career that requires dedicated employees who work well as a team and who like to work outdoors.
 Our program meets daily for 12 weeks for a minimum of 350 hours.